yuma140902/tempura/README.md

 Edit template files and markdown files as you like.

-See also [Handlebars Lanugage Guide](https://handlebarsjs.com/guide/) and [CommonMark Specification](https://spec.commonmark.org/current/).
+See also [Handlebars Language Guide](https://handlebarsjs.com/guide/) and [CommonMark Specification](https://spec.commonmark.org/current/).
 It is possible to write front matter, which is out of CommonMark specification.

 ### 3. Build

 Run `cd my_project && tempura build`.

-HTML files are generated in `my_project/public/` directory.
+HTML files are generated in the `my_project/public/` directory.

 ### 4. Deploy